 * = Site Plan Review required (See Section 171.17 for other uses requiring Site Plan Review)[added ATM 4-27-2010, Art 11]

-˜171-28.5 Solar Electric Generating Facilities [Added section 10-27-2011]
+171-28.5 Solar Electric Generating Facilities [Added section 10-27-2011]

 A. Purpose

 The purpose of this bylaw is to facilitate the creation of new Large-Scale Ground-Mounted Solar Electric Installations (see Section 171-37.
 Terms defined) by providing standards for the placement, design, construction, operation, monitoring, modification and removal of such installations that address public safety, minimize impacts on environmental, scenic, natural and historic resources and to provide adequate financial assurance for the eventual decommissioning of such installations.